mylivn-gmbh/jobs/digital-marketing-manager.md

+We are looking for you!

-## Digital Marketing Manager (M/W)
+## DIGITAL MARKETING MANAGER (M/W)

-### Full Time — Munich, Germany

-### Mylivn - Your Lifestyle Social Network

-## Who we are

-Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
-It provides a place for everyone to run their own channel in a community where being active means being seen.

-It’s like your own app within our app – a place to share your way of “livn”.

-Mylivn was founded in 2015 and is based in Munich, Germany.
+Mylivn is a social network for modern creative minds with multiple passions.
+Our mission is to inspire genuine creativity and authentic connections.
+We have a team of enthusiastic and creative doers from all over the world, and we’re always looking for new talents.

+Join us on our mission to transform social media!

+## Your profile
+- Bachelor's degree in Marketing or relevant field.
+- A minimum of 3 year’s experience in a digital marketing or advertising position.
+- In-depth knowledge of various social media platforms, best practices, and website analytics.
+- Highly creative with excellent analytical abilities.
+- Outstanding communication and interpersonal skills.
+- Up-to-date on the latest trends and technologies in digital marketing

 ## Your roles
 - Design and oversee all aspects of our digital marketing department including our marketing database, email, and display advertising campaigns.
 - Develop and monitor campaign budgets.
 - Plan and manage our social media platforms.
 - Prepare accurate reports on our marketing campaign's overall performance.
 - Coordinate with advertising and media experts to improve marketing results.
 - Identify the latest trends and technologies affecting our industry.
 - Evaluate important metrics that affect our website traffic, service quotas, and target audience.
 - Work with your team to brainstorm new and innovative growth strategies.
 - Oversee and manage all contests, giveaways, and other digital projects.

-## Your profile
--	Bachelor's degree in Marketing or relevant field.
--	A minimum of 3 year’s experience in a digital marketing or advertising position.
--	In-depth knowledge of various social media platforms, best practices, and website analytics.
--	Highly creative with excellent analytical abilities.
--	Outstanding communication and interpersonal skills.
--	Up-to-date on the latest trends and technologies in digital marketing.

-## What we offer
+## Benefits
--	A crucial role in a highly motivated and talented team.
+- A modern, open-plan office in the heart of a thriving business district in Munich
--	Independent work and experience in an innovative, rapidly growing company.
--	Flat team structure with open communication.
+- Small, well-structured teams with international colleagues
--	Multicultural and English-speaking environment.
+- Non-hierarchical structure and a fast decision-making process
+- The opportunity to take part in developing a new social network
+- Barbeque parties on our rooftop terrace
+- A chill zone with a PlayStation, books and free drinks

+Send your application to hr@mylivn.com

+## JOIN US!